mainkoon81/DCU-project-03-BigData/README.md

    - 3. Build ETL Pipeline
      - Use what you've completed in `etl.ipynb` to complete `etl.py`, where you'll process the entire datasets.
 Remember to run `create_tables.py` before running `etl.py` to reset your tables.
 Run `test.ipynb` to confirm your records were successfully inserted into each table.

+### 3. Data Modeling with Cassandra
+> __Introduction:__ A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+The analytics team is particularly interested in understanding **what songs users are listening to**.
+ - > Currently, there is no easy way to query the data to generate the results, since the data reside in a directory of CSV files on user activity on the app.
+ - __Dataset:__
+   - For this project, you'll be working with one dataset: `event_data`.
+The directory of CSV files partitioned by date.
+ - __Steps to follow:__
+   - 1. Modeling your NoSQL database
+     - Design tables to answer the queries outlined in the project template
+     - Write Apache Cassandra `CREATE KEYSPACE and `SET KEYSPACE` statements
+     - Develop your `CREATE` statement for each of the tables to address each question
+     - Load the data with `INSERT` statement for each of the tables
+     - Include `IF NOT EXISTS` clauses in your **CREATE statements** to create tables only if the tables do not already exist.
+We recommend you also include **DROP TABLE statement** for each table, this way you can run drop and create tables whenever you want to reset your database and test your ETL pipeline
+     - Test by running the proper select statements with the correct `WHERE clause`
+   - 2. Build ETL Pipeline
+     - Implement the logic in section Part I of the notebook template to iterate through each event file in `event_data` to process and create a new CSV file in Python
+     - Make necessary edits to Part II of the notebook template to include Apache Cassandra `CREATE` and `INSERT` statements to load processed records into relevant tables in your data model
+     - Test by running `SELECT` statements after running the queries on your database